 If this is the case then please try to get away from this relationship.
 It will be like having someone on your life raft who is trying to push you into the river.
 No-one deserves to be abused either as a child or an adult.
+Men are not usually seen as being on the receiving end of abusive relationships.
+There are rarely safe refuges provided for them.
+Society expects men to just grin and bear it.
 But if these things are happening to you then it's not safe and you'll find it difficult to recover.
 Leaving relationships, even 'bad' ones, is not easy.